leonardo-blas/usc-tg-24-us-election/README.md

 The decompressed `scraped` folder weights around 850GB.
 Furthermore, as mentioned in the paper, some Telegram objects in the SQLite databases were JSON-serialized, UTF-8 encoded, and `zlib` compressed.
 A version of this dataset in which all `zlib`-compressed entries are decompressed may consume around 2.6TB.
 If storage is a concern, it is recommended to decompress and analyze Telegram objects at runtime.
 Additionally, it is recommended to drop the timestamp columns if you don't need them, as it will save a considerable amount of space.

+Release v1: ~490M messages, ~29,900 chats, ~850GB.

+The dataset will be updated until the end of the year.
+We expect to reach ~1B messages by then.

 Note: Our torrent seeders are currently overwhelmed.
 We are looking into providing better availability.
 Apologies for the slow download rates.